-Since arriving in Baltimore in 2014, the theater company has doubled the number of performances it stages each year and produced the top-selling shows in its 17-year history, employing professional artists and technicians based here in the Baltimore–D.C. region.
-The downtown theater campus is a beacon that has attracted restaurant, apartment, and retail development to fully occupy Redwood Street for the first time in decades.
-As the classical theater of Maryland, Chesapeake Shakespeare Company annually presents eight professional productions of Shakespeare’s works and other plays of classic stature.
+Since arriving in Baltimore in 2014, the theatre company has doubled the number of performances it stages each year and produced the top-selling shows in its 17-year history, employing professional artists and technicians based here in the Baltimore–D.C. region.
+The downtown theatre campus is a beacon that has attracted restaurant, apartment, and retail development to fully occupy Redwood Street for the first time in decades.
+As the classical theatre of Maryland, Chesapeake Shakespeare Company annually presents eight professional productions of Shakespeare’s works and other plays of classic stature.

 Building on a record of achievement cultivated first in Howard County, the company has expanded to become the region’s largest provider of theatre arts programming for K–12 students.
 Its school matinees and in-school residencies currently serve more than 16,000 students from Maryland, surrounding states, and the District of Columbia each year.
 Summer and year-round learning programs for both children and adults are now held in The Studio at the Chesapeake Shakespeare Company, opened in 2017.

-On November 9, Chesapeake Shakespeare Company celebrates its steady progress with a ribbon-cutting ceremony opening a new pedestrian bridge that connects its award-winning, landmark theater with its education and office facilities next door to form a bustling theater campus at Calvert and Redwood Streets.
+On November 9, Chesapeake Shakespeare Company celebrates its steady progress with a ribbon-cutting ceremony opening a new pedestrian bridge that connects its award-winning, landmark theatre with its education and office facilities next door to form a bustling theatre campus at Calvert and Redwood Streets.
 The bridge eliminates the need to exit to the street while traveling from the stage to the classroom.

 Media contact: Jane Coffey, Director of Development, Chesapeake Shakespeare Company 410-244-8571, ext.
 107, email@example.com